-The National Weather Service issued the following Severe Thunderstorm Warning for the county just before 4:45 p.m:
+The National Weather Service has issued a Severe Thunderstorm Warning for much of downcounty Montgomery County until 2:45 p.m.:

 THE NATIONAL WEATHER SERVICE IN STERLING VIRGINIA HAS ISSUED A

-* AT 439 PM EDT…A SEVERE THUNDERSTORM WAS DETECTED NEAR GREAT FALLS…OR NEAR THE AMERICAN LEGION BRIDGE…AND WAS MOVING NORTH AT 15 MPH.
-THIS STORM IS CAPABLE OF PRODUCING HAIL UP TO THE SIZE OF QUARTERS.
+* AT 204 PM EDT…A SEVERE THUNDERSTORM WAS DETECTED NEAR THE AMERICAN LEGION BRIDGE…AND WAS MOVING EAST AT 20 MPH.
+THIS STORM IS CAPABLE OF PRODUCING DAMAGING WINDS IN EXCESS OF 60 MPH.

 From the National Weather Service: